sonusboom/prompt-contract/README.md

 - half-complete patches
 - or walls of text when I just wanted a function

-At the same time, I was pushing myself to improve — I wanted the code I wrote (or had ChatGPT generate) to be more human-like and something a senior developer would be comfortable reviewing.

-But without clear boundaries, ChatGPT was… unreliable.

-This contract fixed that.
+This contract has greatly improved that.

 ---

 ## 🔧 What This Contract Does for Me

-**Prompt Contract v5** enforces the exact behavior I always wished ChatGPT would follow:
+**Prompt Contract** enforces the exact behavior I always wished ChatGPT would follow by default:

 - concise, clean outputs
 - Python code with `argparse` and proper `main()` structure
 - Bash scripts with short variable names and `set -euo pipefail`
 - PowerShell functions using approved verbs and typed parameters
-- zero hallucination
+- low hallucination
-- zero over-engineering
+- low over-engineering
 - no teaching mode
 - no fluff
-- direct, senior-dev style tone
+- direct, senior-dev style and tone
-- full, copy/paste-ready rewrites instead of fragments

-And importantly:

-### ✔ Minimal clarifications
-ChatGPT only asks questions *when it truly needs to*.

-### ✔ Reasonable defaults
-If something is standard practice, ChatGPT just proceeds.

-This keeps the flow fast and productive.

----

-## 🚀 How It Helps Me Learn

-Instead of wading through noisy explanations or fixing oddly structured code, I now see:

-- clean architecture
-- consistent formatting
-- realistic naming conventions
-- practical patterns
-- maintainable scripts
-- and no “AI slop”

 ---